johnowhitaker/personal_site/posts/solveit.md

 ## The Power of Fast Feedback Loops

 The superpower that this kind of live, iterative coding gives you is near-instant feedback loops.
 You're not building your giant app, waiting for the code to upload, clicking through to a website and then checking a debug console for errors - you're inspecting the output of a chunk of code and seeing if it matches what you expected.
-It's still possible to make mistakes and miss edge cases, but it is a LOT easier to catch most mistakes early when you code in this way.This idea of setting things up so that you get feedback as soon as possible pops up again and again.
+It's still possible to make mistakes and miss edge cases, but it is a LOT easier to catch most mistakes early when you code in this way.

+This idea of setting things up so that you get feedback as soon as possible pops up again and again.
 Our cofounder Eric Ries talks about this in his book 'The Lean Startup', where getting feedback from customers is valuable for quick iteration on product or business ideas.
-Kaggle pros talk about the importance of fast evals - if you can test an idea in 5 minutes, you can try a lot more ideas than you could if each experiment requires 12 hours of model training.This is one reason many people like 'Test Driven Development' - where carefully written tests check for expected behaviour.
+Kaggle pros talk about the importance of fast evals - if you can test an idea in 5 minutes, you can try a lot more ideas than you could if each experiment requires 12 hours of model training.

+This is one reason many people like 'Test Driven Development' - where carefully written tests check for expected behaviour.
 The answer.ai style of notebook-driven development just uses a mix of "proper" tests (e.g. asserts thoughout the notebooks that check things formally) and the human-based sanity checks based on inspecting outputs as we go.

 ## AI: Shared Context is Key